Skip to Content

 The quiet magicians at the helm

-Many homes will have private outdoor space and corner homes will have curved exposures, giving the building a faint resemblance to the streamlined The Normandy on the Upper West Side.
+Many homes will have private outdoor space and corner homes will have curved exposures, giving the building a faint resemblance to The Normandy, a streamlined Emery Roth design on the Upper West Side.
 A recent visit in mid-November showed that construction has progressed at lightning speed—since breaking ground in the spring, the building has already topped out.
 We'll have to wait a few more months to see if the final design lives up to the renderings, but we’re glad the architects showed some creativity.
 Here’s hoping the bean counters and engineers don’t skimp on the interior details!

 The high-end condo market of Gramercy has been booming as of late as a flurry of contracts has been signed at 200E20th several blocks west, and nearby 250 East 21st Street quickly selling out of sponsor units.
 In addition to easy access to medical facilities, the area offers attractions like Stuyvesant Square Park, restaurants and bars in the East Village, and the charming fountain and park at the heart of Stuyvesant Town.
 The nearby East River waterfront is undergoing coastal resiliency improvements and will debut upgraded parkland in the near future.
 The First Avenue L train station is a short walk south, with several crosstown and uptown bus routes nearby, plus a new ferry landing at East 20th Street on the East River.